Canvas Health is committed to you and your well-being, especially as the COVID-19 illness is becoming more prevalent in our community.

-You may want to consider online therapy sessions using our telehealth system, which allows clients to meet with their providers through an app and the camera on their computer, tablet, or smartphone.
+Online therapy sessions using our telehealth system allow clients to meet with their providers through an app and the camera on their computer, tablet, or smartphone.
 Let us know if you would like information on telehealth or if you’d like to make an appointment by calling (651) 777-5222.
-At this time, group therapy sessions will continue to be held, using appropriate social distancing measures.

 We understand that this is a challenging time for everyone, and may be especially concerning for those struggling with mental illness, substance use issues, abuse and crisis situations.
 Please reach out to Canvas Health for an appointment if you are experiencing increased anxiety, depression, substance use concerns or other issues.

 Lastly, if you are able, please consider donating to Canvas Health so we can continue to provide life-saving services in this time of crisis.